Experience-Monks/three-bmfont-text/README.md

 Bitmap font rendering for ThreeJS, batching glyphs into a single BufferGeometry.
 Supports word-wrapping, letter spacing, kerning, [signed distance fields](./docs/sdf.md) with standard derivatives, [multi-channel signed distance fields](./docs/sdf.md#msdf-shader), multi-texture fonts, and more.
 About 12kb after minification.

-Works on Three r69-73, r79, and possibly more.
+The latest `3.x` version works on Three r109 and beyond.
+For legacy support (e.g. Three r69-73, r79-108), please use version `three-bmfont-text@2.3.0`.

 Below is an example that uses [load-bmfont](https://www.npmjs.com/package/load-bmfont) to parse BMFont files on the fly with XHR: